This is the left hand side of QPP’s page 3.

 Average Annual Return:

 This column contains the Monte Carlo results (forward-looking projections) for the individual tickers in the portfolio.
-(Even if they are allocated to zero in the portfolio.)
-This return is the total projected return for the specified portfolio; it includes dividends and splits.
+(The average annual return is given even if the equities are allocated to zero in the portfolio.)
+This return is the total projected return for the specified equity; it includes dividends and splits.

 This is an extremely important little box to keep an eye on.
 Every time that you reallocate funds to the portfolio, check to make sure that 100% of the portfolio has been allocated!